International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 In the validations, more specifically in `ids:resourcePart` we observe that the resource part must belong to the class `ids:Resource`, the same applies for `ids:contractOffer`.
 However, both of them are not mandatory.

-Additionally, we see that the property `dct:publisher` is not mandatory but if that information is included, the `ids:Resource` can have at most 1 `dct:publisher`, and the same applies for `ids:sovereing`.
+Additionally, we see that the property `dct:publisher` is not mandatory but if that information is included, the `ids:Resource` can have at most 1 `dct:publisher`, and the same applies for `ids:sovereign`.

-Let's say now we want to model a new resource, with a new prefix ap15 by `@prefix ap15: <http://fit.fraunhofer.de/ap15/> .` as follows:
+Now, let's say we want to model resource, with a new prefix ap15 (`@prefix ap15: <http://fit.fraunhofer.de/ap15/> .`) as follows:

 ```
 ap15:Ressource1